 32-year-old Trisha, who dated 47-year-old Jason Nash for a year, (from February 2018 to February 2019) was a regular on David Dobrik’s vlogs.
 She was often the butt of the jokes over her mental health struggles and sex work history, which she thought she was fine with until the jokes started pushing too far past her stated boundaries.

-Things exploded for Trisha in February 2019 when she had relayed to David that she was not happy with a running joke about Trisha and Jason having a threesome with the then 19-year-old Tana Mongeau.
+Things exploded for Trisha in February 2019 when Trisha had relayed to David that she was not happy with a running joke about Trisha and Jason having a threesome with the then 19-year-old social media star Tana Mongeau.
 Jason and David went through with filming multiple videos about the joke, including footage with Jason and Tana when Trisha wasn’t there.
-Trisha sealed her fate with the group when she released a tearful expose of Jason, David, and others.
+Trisha sealed her fate with the group when she released a tearful expose of Jason, David, and others titled “why David Dobrik is a HORRIBLE human being.”
 According to Trisha, Jason continued to secretly see her for months after their initial public breakup.

 Trisha was hospitalized for mental health reasons several times after splitting with Jason and the group, and she associates the trauma of her experiences from the situation with her need for inpatient mental health care.
 Part of Trisha’s trauma comes from thinking she was in a real romantic relationship with Jason, and a real friendship with David when hindsight leads her to believe that was not true on their end.
 This is a sentiment echoed by Seth Francois, who feels that what he experienced was only an illusion of friendship even though it felt real at the time.

 Trisha has been speaking out against David, Jason, Brandon Calvillo, and the Vlog Squad for years now, but she’s only recently gotten some backup from other former Vlog Squad members when her Frenemies cohost Ethan Klein took the time to listen and investigate her story.